fortunecookiezen/aws-tf-egress-vpc-tgw-nwf/README.md

 Terraform code to create a central egress vpc using nat gateway and aws network firewall as documented by aws in [Building a Scalable and Secure Multi-VPC AWS Network Infrastructure](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/using-nat-gateway-with-firewall.html)

+The module creates a default firewall policy and firewall rule groups that allow output HTTP and HTTPS traffic only to a list of configurable ports.

 Credit to the following authors and projects for providing helpful examples:

 - [aws-samples/aws-network-hub-for-terraform](https://github.com/aws-samples/aws-network-hub-for-terraform)